 Day 1: Arrival.
 We meet up for an evening introduction at the hotel before dinner.

-Day 2: An early start to visit the RSPB Capercaillie Watch before returning to the Hotel for a well-earned breakfast.
+Day 2: An early start to visit a Black Grouse lek, before returning to the Hotel for a well-earned breakfast.
 We will then explore the local forests and lochs for specialities including Crested Tit, Scottish/Parrot Crossbill, Slavonian Grebe, Red throated Diver as well a many other commoner species.

 For the rest of the day we head to the famous Findhorn Valley in search of Golden and White-tailed Eagles as well as other raptors this area is so famous for.
 We also hope to seek out Red Grouse on the moors as we go, often right by the road side they can provide the perfect photo opportunity.

-Day 3: An optional early start to visit a Black Grouse lek if we don't manage them on day one before heading off to scan the slopes of Cairngorm mountain for Ptarmigan, Snow Bunting and Ring Ouzel.
+Day 3: A short walk in the local pine forest before heading off to the slopes of Cairngorm mountain for Ptarmigan, Snow Bunting and Ring Ouzel.
 We then head for the Inverness area and Black Isle to enjoy the remaining wintering wildfowl, waders and sea-duck of the Moray and Cromarty Firth.
 Udale Bay and the Cromarty Firth are home to hundreds of wintering Scaup as well as Slavonian Grebes, Long-tailed Ducks, Goosanders, Red-brested Mergansers.
 The bay hosts large flocks of Wigeon, Bar-tailed Godwit, Knot, Dunlin as well a feeding and resting place for geese now on passage back north.
 April can see their numbers at a peak as they gather at one of their final staging posts before departing.
 We will also search the rich farmland for any Finches and Buntings feeding there as well as no doubt an encounter with the many Red Kites this area is now home to.
 At Chanonry point we also have a good chance of sighting the resident population of Bottle-nosed Dolphins, Otter and perhaps catch up with some seabird passage, the first Skuas should now be well on their way to the breeding grounds and all four species are regularly seen passing through the Moray Firth in spring.

 Day 4: After a stop-off at a breeding Black-throated Diver loch we head to the stunning Moray Firth coast with its sweeping seascapes, beaches and secluded fishing harbours - one of Scotland's secret gems.
 Thousands of sea-duck traditionally winter here including Common and Velvet Scoter, Long-tailed Ducks, Divers and Slavonian Grebes with many of these now on the move heading back to their breeding grounds.
 In recent years the Moray Firth has seen numerous White-billed Divers appear in spring, we shall keep a keen eye out for these as well as any other rarities such as King Eider or white winged Gulls.
 It is also one of the few areas where Corn Bunting remain, these usually seen singing from overhead wires along the road as well as many other Buntings and Finches.
 A great day's birding with a possible species list of 60+ on this day alone!
 It is without doubt one of the best birding coasts the UK has to offer.